-For example, New Jersey offers a special scholarship of between $500 and $1,500 for those investing for at least 4 years in a NJBEST 529 plan and attending a New Jersey college.
+For example, New Jersey offers a special scholarship of between $500 and $1,500 for those investing for at least four years in an NJBEST 529 plan and attending a New Jersey college.

 If your state does offer financial aid incentives for choosing an in-state plan, you’ll still want to weigh whether the fees and tax incentives make it worthwhile.

 8. Investment Strategy

 Your risk tolerance, budget, child’s age, how much you want to invest, number of children you have, and overall investment strategy can all play a role in which plan you choose.
 You might want an actively or passively managed account, or want to take a more hands-on DIY approach.
 Or you might want the lowest possible risk or highest potential growth.

 Some plans have very low minimum contributions to get started, while others might require a high initial investment.
 Likewise, different states cap your maximum contribution, so if you anticipate your child attending graduate school, or plan to change the beneficiary of the plan and use leftover funds for another child, you might take this into account.
 A few states even match contributions for low-income residents.